New to Mac: The ultimate Mac beginner’s guide

 What is macOS?

 macOS (earlier called OS X) is the operating system that powers Mac computers, just like Windows on PCs.
 Each year it receives regular security updates and one major upgrade.
-The current macOS version, macOS 10.15 Catalina, was released on October 7, 2019.
+The current macOS version, macOS 10.16 Big Sur, was released on November 12, 2020.

 Mac ease of use is also legendary.
 If you’re switching from Windows, you’ll learn how to use all the macOS features in no time.